CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 The next step is to create a database container which will host our database for the Umbraco sites going forward in this workshop.
 We are deliberately not using SQLite or LocalDB as these aren't universally compatible across all platforms.

+If the site is still running, stop it by running by pressing **Ctrl + c** in the terminal window.

 ## 2.1 Create a container for the database server

 **Action:**